 The refugee crisis and the migration flows since 2015 have made people more apprehensive, hence the Austrian parliamentary elections 2017 resulted in a marked shift to the right.
-The concept of culture in the government programme of the centre-right coalition is characterised as being more traditional.
-Strategic cultural policy aims are the promotion of contemporary art, the protection of the cultural heritage and the strengthening of the Austrian cultural identity.
-Particular value is attached to the cultural education of the younger generation.
-Even though the commitment to the freedom of the arts were confirmed and public funding for access to art and culture has been guaranteed, arts and culture are likewise seen as locational and economic factors and efficiency and profit-orientation have been increasingly emphasised.
+The concept of culture in the government programme of the centre-right coalition was characterised as being more traditional and efficiency and profit-orientation have been increasingly emphasised.